 Wales enjoys a wealth of high quality fishing opportunities which attract visitors from far and wide and latest estimates suggest angling is worth approximately £150million annually to the economy.

-Whether you are an experienced fisherman or new to the sport you will need a rod licence to fish and the 2015 licences can be purchased on-line, over the counter at all Post Offices and by telephone.
+Whether you are an experienced angler or new to the sport you will need a rod licence to fish and the 2015 licences can be purchased on-line, over the counter at all Post Offices and by telephone.
 If you are under 12 years old you will not need a licence and concessions are available for older as well as less abled anglers.

 There are hundreds of community-based angling clubs across Wales providing good value angling and plenty of information online providing help and guidance for anglers of all abilities.